Virtual LAN (VLAN)

 Virtual LAN (VLAN) is a concept in which we can divide the devices logically on layer 2 (data link layer).
-Generally, layer 3 devices divides broadcast domain but broadcast domain can be divided by switches using the concept of VLAN.
+Generally, layer 3 devices divide the broadcast domain but the broadcast domain can be divided by switches using the concept of VLAN.

 - VLAN 2-1001: This is a normal VLAN range.
 We can create, edit and delete these VLAN.

 - VLAN 1002-1005: These are CISCO defaults for fddi and token rings.
 These VLAN can’t be deleted.